 On the other hand, the most common types of nonverbal communication are facial expression, eye contact, physical appearance, posture, gesture, etc.

 For example, Ela was speaking to convey a message that indicates verbal communication.
 She also showed her angry face to her son to reduce the TV volume, called non-verbal communication.
 In this regard, spoken words and facial expressions are examples of messages in communication.
 The most common examples of messages in communication are spoken words, written words, facial expressions, eye contact, phone call, video, email, and text messages.

 5. Channel in Communication

 Channel is the way or tool of transmitting the message.
-It is also known as a medium in communication that conveys the message from sender to receiver.
+It is also known as a medium of communication that conveys the message from sender to receiver.
 Communicators use different channels to communicate in a distinct context of communication.
-In face-to-face communication, the sender’s senses, such as hearing, seeing, smelling, touching, and tasting, are the channel of transferring the information.
+In face-to-face communication, the sender’s senses, such as hearing, seeing, smelling, touching, and tasting, are the channel for transferring the information.
 It is also one of the crucial elements of the communication process.

 Example of Channel in Communication